Recipe, video and photography provided by Heinen’s partner, Chef Billy Parisi.

 Heinen’s Meat Department is your one-stop-shop for high quality butcher shop-style meat, and their selection of brisket is no exception.
 CARE Certified and perfectly cut to your specifications by skilled butchers, if you plan to make this recipe, get your meat from Heinen’s.

-Brisket is often used for barbecue, but it is also a very common entrée at springtime Passover celebrations because it is considered kosher.
+Brisket is often used for barbecue, but it is also a very common entrée during Passover and Hanukkah because it is considered kosher.

 Seared on the stove with spices, transferred to a slow cooker to braise for hours and served with an irresistibly savory onion gravy, this melt-in-your-mouth piece of meat is easy to prepare and guaranteed to please every palate.